-Having a part time job can be a rewarding and enjoyable experience for a child or young person.
-It is important that they are kept safe from harm or potential exploitation.
+Having a part time job can be a rewarding and enjoyable experience for a child or young person, but it's important that they're kept safe from any harm or potential exploitation.

-For children and young people thinking about getting a part time job, their parents or carers and their prospective employers need to be aware of the laws that aim to protect everyone involved.
+The parents or carers and prospective employers of children and young people thinking about getting a part time job need to be aware of the laws that are in place to protect everyone involved.

 In order to ensure that employers are working within the law, a work permit is required which states the terms under which the child will be employed.
 The work permit is evidence that the right permission has been sought and obtained.

-You can download our guidance for assistance for future reference.
+You can download our guidance for assistance and future reference.
 Our guidance is useful for:

 - employers looking to offer part time employment to a child or young person